Greetings and thanks for visiting my QRZ page.

 QSL info: (The fun photos and such are near the bottom)

-If using QSL cards here are the basic instructions
+I vastly prefer LoTW but if using QSL cards here are the basic instructions

 Direct International (DX) please enclose 1 greenstamp and SAE.
 Our outbound international postage is just $1.05 US so I can pay the extra $.05 to get a card to you (-:

 For you hard working SWL-ers, just include the callsign for the other station in the QSO and other details, for a direct card no greenstamps required for SWL only SAE needed and I will take care of the postage -- or use the BURO.
-Use the saved money for your HAM studies -- SWLers make great HAMs.
-SWLers, feel free to post this information on your forums.

 Sorry no eQsl But I will return all BURO cards quickly via the BURO.
 The BURO can take many months but I will do MY part quickly.

-For mobile, portable and on vacation I use a Yaesu FT-857D, LDG auto tuner, dipoles (screwdriver on the Jeep).
-We love heading out to remote areas in our Jeep and setting up a station using an 11 meter tall push pole for dipoles or vertical antennas.
+For mobile, portable and on vacation I use a Yaesu FT-857D, LDG auto tuner, dipoles (screwdriver on the vehicle).
+We love heading out to remote areas in our vehicle and setting up a station using an 11 meter tall push pole for dipoles or vertical antennas.
 I still use the 6m Moxon (I originally built it for the house) when I am operating portable so watch for me from some “unique” grid squares from time to time!

 Regards and good DX, John NA6L (XYL is KJ6JAL)